delalamo/DdA_dissertation/README.md

 I completed my PhD research at Vanderbilt University from 2015-2021 in the laboratories of Jens Meiler and Hassane S. Mchaourab.
 This repository contains the source code for the entire dissertation, which was written in TeX at [Overleaf](https://overleaf.com/).
 Everything was compiled with XeLaTeX.
 The templates files were designed by Eli Hooten, updated by Haley Adams, and made available by the University.

-The contents are in the process of being published in scientific journals (last updated 26 April 2022):
+The contents are in the process of being published in scientific journals (last updated 7 May 2022):

 * **Chapter 1: Alternating access in LeuT-fold transporters** (under review)
 * **Chapter 2: Analysis and modelling applications of DEER data** (currently in preparation as a review article)